 The subject matter seems to exist in the artists’ mind as a mental conception, comparable with a platonic “form”; its use is free, not subjected to any form of “copyright.”
 Just as Nature at the moment of creation drew out archetypal models into matter, so does the poet reproduce the “shadow” of an ideal mental theme or story in the material of the poem (this shadow is what Amir Khusrau, below, terms “the bride”).
 The rewriter might seek to adapt and refine his forerunners’ imperfect attempts, but might just as well use the subject matter to illustrate a new, different design.

 Finally, the dialogue with the contemporary audience is of overwhelming importance and rewriters can also be predators in the way they play with authority and authorship: next to the appeal for a given plot or style, there is also the lure to exploit the glamour and authority of famous names and works.
 But a re-writing or translation (and I use the two terms as describing the process of transformation and adaptation of an older text for a new audience, with its different sociological, linguistic and cultural background) is also and foremost geared towards pleasing and addressing – meanwhile also shaping the taste of – the target-audience.
 And change and re-interpretation obey a purpose, which is never pure artistic merit.
 In André Lefevere’s words: rewriting is manipulation.
 The differences in plot or style between the auctoritas and the rewriter (see below), may bring to light elements that allow us to understand the new work as a purely literary manipulation, a rewriting in its most narrow sense, consisting of a re-interpretation that hopes to address the taste and fashion at a given time.
-This is what we can understand in the words of Amir Khusrau, the 14th-century poet, when he says that he received an injunction from the “guardian of the state” (khazan-i daulat) (bait 299) to “pour out the water which had become stale of itself” (bait 315) and to “bring out the bride from the building…” (bait 316).
+This is what we can understand in the words of Amir Khusrau, the 14th-century poet, when he says that he received an injunction from the “guardian of the state” (khazan-i daulat) (bait 299) to “pour out the water which had become stale of itself” (bait 315) and to “make the bride emerge from the building…” (bait 316).
 In the latter image, the ideal story, the ideal concept, is like the bride who is hidden in the building of obscure words.
 His task is to better describe her, so that she can appear in all her glory and purity.
 The facts in this case, that the very subject matter of the story in question is romance and that the heroine is one of the brides par excellence in Persian literature, add to the appositeness of this well-trodden metaphor, which had perhaps already lost its piquancy at the time of the Indian poet.

 However, my analysis shows how different is the rewriting process at play in the works of the two older poets, Firdausi and Nizami: their interest is with the potential offered by the story’s theme, which they use for diverging aims, interpreting and also subverting in their different ways.
 They make only cursory references to unidentified predecessors who in no way shackle their authorial freedom.
 Because the story’s subject matter is considered common property, these two authors are able to ignore the auctoritas of predecessors and to make use of the story not exclusively for its superficial narrative interest and for its original resonance, but respectively as a literary signal within a historical chronicle, and as a platform for the literary illustration of a philosophical analysis.